devrieskist/SMASHY/README.md

 For the android app
 [Kivy](https://kivy.org/)
  has been used which is an open-source python framework.
+Install this first before using.
+After this run main.py.

  [jnius](https://pyjnius.readthedocs.io/en/latest/index.html) has been used to use the Java classes for android.